RobinsAviary/Estroengine/README.md

 Heavily inspired by engines such as [Godot](https://godotengine.org/), [Source](https://developer.valvesoftware.com/wiki/SDK_Docs), and [GameMaker](https://gamemaker.io/en).

-### Installation / Building
+### Building

-I am in the process of making Estroengine much more user-friendly.
-The final setup will use [CMake](https://cmake.org/).
+The current version of the repisitory includes a CMakeLists.txt for building Estroengine (as a static library) as part of your project :)

+This project also features generatable documentation from Doxygen.

 ### Backends